St. Edward's Secondary School

 St Edward's Secondary School is a public Catholic secondary school in Freetown, Sierra Leone.
-Since its inception it has remained one of the country's most prestigious schools.
 While St. Edwards is designed to be an all-male school, female students are permitted to enroll as A Level candidates.
 It is affiliated with St. Edward's Primary School.

-St. Edwards has a long list of distinguished former pupils, including many of Sierra Leone's top ranking statesmen, presidents and prime ministers.
-The majority of the school's pupils have gone on the attend institutions of higher learning including Fourah Bay College, Oxford University, University of Cambridge and Harvard University.

 History

 St. Edward's origins began with St. Edward's Primary School which was established in 1865 by a French Roman Catholic priest, Rev. Father Edward Blanchet.
-In 1921, the board of directors which consisted of a group of priests from Italy, France and Ireland decided to start a secondary school for the students.
-On February 6, 1922, the new secondary school opened its doors to seven St. Edward's Primary School graduates: Anthony Tucker, Sylvester Tucker, James Massallay, Edward Farrah, William Luke, Joseph Luke and Albert M. Margai - future prime minister of Sierra Leone.
-At that time, the secondary school was located at the same address as the primary school at Howe Street in Freetown.
+In 1921, the board of directors, consisting of a group of priests from Italy, France and Ireland decided to start a secondary school.
+On February 6, 1922, the school made 7 graduates, them being Anthony Tucker, Sylvester Tucker, James Massallay, Edward Farrah, William Luke, Joseph Luke and Albert M. Margai who is the future prime minister of Sierra Leone.
+At the time, the secondary school was located at the same address as the primary school at Howe Street in Freetown.
 St. Edward's is the third oldest secondary school in Sierra Leone.

 The first head master of St. Edward's was Father Michael O'Connor, but six months after the school opened, Father O'Connor retired due to illness and was replaced by Father Mulcahy.
-Under the stewardship of Father Mulcahy, St. Edward's Secondary School became a first rate academic institution which followed a strict, old-fashioned British curriculum and enforced discipline by means of corporal punishment.
-The sports programs at St. Edward's became a source of general admiration.
+Under the leadership of Father Mulcahy, St. Edward's Secondary School became an academic institution which followed a British curriculum and enforced discipline by means of corporal punishment.

-Present

-Today, the school continues to be managed by a board of directors and the disciplinary committee remains intact.
-St. Edward's has maintained its longstanding traditions, which include a Scripture Union, a Literary Society and a Debating Society.
-The school also has a boy scout troop known as 8th Freetown.

-St. Edward's is still widely held to be one of the best schools in the country.
-On May 1, 2000, headmaster J.P.
-Kamara and the school's Parent/Teacher Association started a Development Committee to facilitate the expansion of the school.
+Clubs and activities

+The performing arts are debate, drama and music, the engineering clubs are STEM and Engineering, and the fitness related groups are the sports teams and the fitness club.